 In Australia, he has worked on major legislation reviews – notably, the Road Safety Act 1987 and the Local Government Act 1989.
 His work for major Melbourne law firms was largely for government, including governance advice and appearance work before the Victorian Civil and Administrative Tribunal.
 Since 1999, he has provided consultancy services to government agencies, the private sector and volunteer bodies.

-His international work has included consultancy for major aid agencies – Asian Development Bank, World Bank, Ausaid/DFAT and DFID.
-He has worked in Azerbaijan, Bangladesh, Botswana, Bhutan, Cambodia, Guyana, India, Indonesia, Lesotho, Mongolia, Pakistan, Samoa, Sierra Leone, Sri Lanka, Tonga, UAE (Dubai), Uganda, Uzbekistan and Vanuatu.
+His international work has included consultancy for major aid agencies – Asian Development Bank, World Bank, Ausaid/DFAT, DFID and MCC (variously as a consultant or as a sub-contractor).
+He has worked in Azerbaijan, Bangladesh, Botswana, Bhutan, Cambodia, Guyana, India, Indonesia, Lesotho, Mongolia, Pakistan, Samoa, Sierra Leone, Sri Lanka, Timor-Leste, Tonga, UAE (Dubai), Uganda, Uzbekistan, Vanuatu and Vietnam.

 International project work has been in the following sectoral areas land use planning, land acquisition and resettlement, regulation of roads infrastructure and road traffic, judicial administration, legislative drafting, building control, decentralisation and local government.

 PO Box 4

 Collins Street West